Leveraging Email Newsletters: How to Connect with Readers

 Special thanks to John Killoran from Snowball Fundraising for expert advice on how to leverage email newsletters.

-About John: John Killoran is CEO of Snowball, an exciting new fundraising technology that makes it easy for people to donate in two clicks from text, email, web and social media sites.
+John Killoran is CEO of Snowball, an exciting new fundraising technology that makes it easy for people to donate in two clicks from text, email, web and social media sites.
 John pioneered SMTP payments and has been a major innovator in the mobile payments space for the past 5 years.
 When he is not running a company, he is cooking food for his family and telling his dogs to stop barking.